strangelove-ventures/horcrux/docs/metrics.md

 ## Checking Signing Performance
 We currently only have metrics between the leader and followers (not full p2p metrics).
-However it is still useful in determining when a particular peer lags significantly.
+However, it is still useful in determining when a particular peer lags significantly.

 Your cluster should reach the threshold for availability in a short time.
 Monitor the following: